nestybox/sysbox/CONTRIBUTING.md

 * You spot typos, missing docs, or unclear/incorrect docs.

+And remember: the documentation is as important as the software itself.

 ### Process for creating pull requests

 1) Fork the Sysbox repo